kitkot2/DXDataParser/README.md

 # Agilent HPLC Data Processing Pipeline

 ## About
 Automated pipeline for converting Agilent HPLC proprietary data formats to open standards.
 TESTED ONLY WITH DATA FROM Agilent HPLC 1260 II.
+Uses chromConverter R library for .dx and .uv files.

 ### Features
 - Batch processing of multiple files